 Het Nieuwe Instituut is a partner within The Critical Visitor, a research project that investigates how heritage institutions can bring about new forms of inclusiveness and accessibility through their organisation, collections and exhibition policy.
 The project has received a €500,000 NWO Smart Culture grant.
-The four-year research project is being conducted by a consortium of fifteen cultural and scientific institutions.
+The five-year research project is being conducted by a consortium of fifteen cultural and scientific institutions.

 The project focuses on museology and archival studies: who is represented and who is not, who has access to these spaces of cultural identity and institutional memory?

-Led by Dirk van den Heuvel (Jaap Bakema Study Center, Het Nieuwe Instituut/ TU Delft), Eliza Steinbock (Leiden University, main applicant) and Hester Dibbits (Reinwardt Academy, Amsterdam), fifteen partners including Amsterdam Museum, IHLIA and the Van Abbemuseum will work over the next four years on intersectional tools that not only expose but also dismantle mechanisms of exclusion and oppression.
+Led by Dirk van den Heuvel (Jaap Bakema Study Center, Het Nieuwe Instituut/ TU Delft), Eliza Steinbock (Leiden University, main applicant) and Hester Dibbits (Reinwardt Academy, Amsterdam), fifteen partners including Amsterdam Museum, IHLIA and the Van Abbemuseum will work over the next five years on intersectional tools that not only expose but also dismantle mechanisms of exclusion and oppression.
 In addition to two PhD positions, the project includes a series of field laboratories, archive interactions with artists and a salon series to involve professionals and the public in the project.

 Het Nieuwe Instituut has been conducting academic research into its collection in collaboration with TU Delft since the establishment of the Jaap Bakema Study Centre in 2013.
 The broad partnership within the consortium provides the opportunity to conduct this research in relation to other archives, creating new perspectives on the collective memory and the opening up of archives, beyond the current disciplinary limits of the institute’s own collection.